0xConnorRhodes/verkada_duplicate_credentials_report/README.md

-# Verkada Duplicate Credentials Report
+# Verkada Multiple Credentials Report

 PowerShell script to identify Verkada Access users who have 2 or more access credentials assigned.